dashapim13/coding-journey/README.md

 # coding-journey
 Hi, I'm Daria.
 This is first project.
 This time it is easier than last.
+Learned how to change files directly on Github.